-Looking for a fun-filled way to burn calories?
-What if it was through laughter?
+Looking Greenville goat yoga?
+Or perhaps just a fun-filled way to burn calories?
 When you combine yoga with goats, your face will hurt from smiling afterward.
 Kidding Around contributor India spent an hour with Greenville Goat Yoga and got the scoop on what to expect when you sign up for a class with a seasoned yoga teacher and a small team of goats.

 When a friend asked me if I wanted to join her for a session of goat yoga, I immediately signed up.
 I had heard of goat yoga before but had never seen it offered in Greenville.
 Plus, lately, I want to do all the things–especially those that are going to bring a smile to my face.
 And it was hosted at a place I know and love.
 So, goat yoga?
 Sign me up!

 How did Greenville Goat Yoga come to be?